exercise-book-yq/Supercodec/README.md

 | HiFiCodec   | 1.5 kbps| 2.026  | 76.80   | 2.761     |
 | EnCodec     | 1.5 kbps| 2.202  | 79.81   | 2.569     |

-All models are trained on LibriTTS.
+All models are non-causal and trained on LibriTTS.

 ## References